dfusilier/type-director-compass/README.md

 ### Apply responsize sizing

-Use `@include td-responsive-type-size($font-name, $size)` to apply a responsive size.
+Use `@include td-responsive-type-size($typface-name, $size)` to apply a responsive size.
 The type sizes available to you are based on your parameters:
 * 0 is your base size.
 * 1, 2, 3... are your increasingly larger sizes.
 * -1, -2, -3... are your increasingly smaller sizes.